 • How to Manage a High-Performing Employee With a Bad Attitude

 - 5 ways to deal with bad-attitude high performers

 - Where to Build Good Relationships

 - How to Build Good Work Relationships

 Michael Giam is an international business professional with decades of senior management experience working in highly complex and cross-cultural business environments.
 Michael’s international breadth of experience spans both in public institutions and private corporations focusing mainly on business fundamentals and human capital to establish clear and achievable strategic business goals.

 From a Senior HR Business Partner to Senior Vice President, Michael has worked for several MNCs including CWT Distribution Limited (Singapore), International Data Corporation (USA), the Millennium & Copthorne International Hotels Group (Singapore), Marriott International (in China) and Melco China Resorts (Holding) Limited (Macau).
 In his tenure at CWT, Michael was appointed by the CEO as the Management Representative to lead in corporate culture development and change.
-He has developed, implemented and coached several action programs that were necessary in the development of a learning culture within the organization and beyond.
-In 2003, Michael was selected by the industry to become one of the Executive Committee Members representing the Singapore hospitality industry to provide value-added initiatives and plans to the local government in enhancing the skills and value of the local workforce.
-He is active in helping the community, especially those unemployed and in poverty to reskill them and bring them back to the workforce.
+He has developed, implemented and coached several action programs that were necessary for the development of a learning culture within the organization and beyond.

 Duration / Venue

-Participants will receive a Certificate of Attendance at the end of the course.
+A Certificate of Attendance will be awarded at the end of the course.

 • S$ 550 for Community